Wycers/Codelib/CS302/lab3/index.md

 What is a process?
 What is a program?
 And what is the difference?

-- A process is an execution instance of a computer program that is being executed by one or many threads with CPU, memory and other resouces.
+- A process is an execution instance of a computer program that is being executed by one or many threads with CPU, memory and other resources.
 It contains the program code and its activity.
 (With Runtime data and context)

 - A program, a program is a collection of instructions that can be executed by a computer to perform a specific task.
 (With static data.)